The Early Childhood Education program mission is to:

 Program Student Learning Outcomes

-Upon successful completion of the ED program, students will be able to:
+Upon successful completion of the ECED program, students will be able to:

 Degrees That Can Be Earned

 Completion of ENG 22/60 or ESL 23, OR Placement in ENG 100